wbaopaul/scATAC-pro/README.md

     ---------------
     OPTIONS

-       [-s|--step ANALYSIS_STEP] : run an analytic step (or combinatorial steps) of the scATAC-pro workflow, supportting steps:
+       [-s|--step ANALYSIS_STEP] : run an analysis module (or some combination of several modules) of the scATAC-pro workflow, supported modules include:
           demplx_fastq: perform demultiplexing
                                input: fastq files for both reads and index, separated by comma like:
                                       PE1_fastq,PE2_fastq,index1_fastq,inde2_fastq,index3_fastq...;
-                                      differnet index will be embedded in the read name as:
+                                      different index will be embedded in the read name as:
                                       @index1_index2_index3:original_read_name
                                output: demultiplexed fastq1 and fastq2 files
           mapping: perform reads alignment
                              input: fastq files, separated by comma for each paired end
                              output: position sorted bam file, mapping qc stat and fragment.bed
-          call_peak: call peaks for aggregated data
+          call_peak: call peaks using aggregated data
                                input: BAM file path
                                output: peaks in bed file format
           get_mtx: build raw peak by barcode matrix
                              input: features/peak file path
                              output: sparse matrix in Matrix Market format
-          aggr_signal: generate aggregated signal, which can be upload to and view in genome browser
+          aggr_signal: generate aggregated signal, which can be upload to and viewed in genome browser
                                  input: require BAM file path
                                  output: bw and bedgraph file
-          qc_per_barcode: quality control per barcode
+          qc_per_barcode: generate quality control metrics for each barcode
                                     input: fragment.txt file and peak/feature file, separated by comma
                                      output: qc_per_barcode.summary
+          call_cell: perform cell calling
+                               input: raw peak-by-barcode matrix file path
+                               output: filtered peak-by-cell matrix
+          get_bam4Cells: extract bam file for cell barcodes and calculate mapping stats
+                               input: bam file for all barcodes and a barcodes.txt file, separated by comma
+                               output: bam file and mapping stats (optional) for cell barcodes
           process: processing data - including dex_fastq, mapping, call_peak, get_mtx,
-                                aggr_signal, qc_per_barcode abd call_cell
+                                aggr_signal, qc_per_barcode, call_cell and get_bam4Cells
                                 input: fastq files for both reads and index, separated by comma like: fastq1,fastq2,index_fastq1,index_fastq2, index_fastq3...;
-                                output: cell peak matrix and all intermediate results
+                                output: peak-by-cell matrix and all intermediate results
           process_no_dex: processing data without demultiplexing
                                 input: demultiplexed fastq files for both reads and index, separated by comma like: fastq1,fastq2;
-                                output: cell peak matrix and all intermediate results
+                                output: peak-by-cell matrix and all intermediate results
           process_with_bam: processing from bam file
                                 input: bam file for aggregated data
-                                output: cell peak matrix and all intermediate results
+                                output: peak-by-cell matrix and all intermediate results
-          call_cell: cell calling
-                               input: raw peak barcode sparse matrix file path
-                               output: filtered peak by cell matrix
-          get_bam4Cells: extract bam file for cell barcodes and calculate mapping stats
-                               input: bam file for all barcodes and a barcodes.txt file, separated by comma
-                               output: bam file and mapping stats (optional) for cell barcodes
           clustering: cell clustering
-                               input: filtered peak by cell matrix file path
+                               input: filtered peak-by-cell matrix file path
                                output: seurat objects with clustering label in the metadata (.rds file) and barcodes with cluster labels (bed file)
-          motif_analysis: doing motif analysis
+          motif_analysis: perform TF motif analysis
-                               input: filtered peak by cell matrix file path
+                               input: filtered peak-by-cell matrix file path
-                               output: TF by cell matrix indicating TF accessibility (chromVAR object)
+                               output: TF-by-cell matrix indicating TF enrichment (chromVAR object)
-          runDA: doing differential accessibility analysis
+          runDA: preform differential accessibility analysis
-                           input: either two groups named like '0:1,2' here group1 (consist of cluster 0 and 1), and group2 will be cluster2 or specified as 'one,rest'
+                           input: either two groups named as '0:1,2' in which group1 consists of cluster 0 and 1, and group2 consists of cluster2 or specified as 'one,rest'
-                           output: differential peaks in txt format saved at the same directory as seurat_obj.rds
+                           output: differential accessibility peaks in txt format saved in the same directory as seurat_obj.rds
-          runGO: doing GO analysis
+          runGO: preform GO term enrichment analysis
                            input: result of runDA module (.txt file)
-                           output: enriched GO terms in .xlsx saved at the same directory as the input file
+                           output: enriched GO terms in .xlsx saved in the same directory as the input file
-          runCicero: run cicero for calculating gene activity score and predicting interactions
+          runCicero: run cicero for calculating gene activity score and predicting chromatin interactions
                            input: seurat_obj.rds path from clustering analysis
                            output: gene activity in .rds format and predicted interactions in .txt format

           split_bam: split bam file into different clusters
-                               input: barcodes with cluster label (.txt file, outputed from clustering)
+                               input: barcodes with cluster label (.txt file, outputted from clustering)
-                               output: .bam (saved under downstream/CELL_CALLER/data_by_cluster), .bw, .bedgraph (save under output/signal/) file for each cluster
+                               output: .bam (saved in downstream/CELL_CALLER/data_by_cluster), .bw, .bedgraph (saved in output/signal/) file for each cluster
-          footprint: doing footprinting analysis, supports comparison between two clusters and one-vs-rest
+          footprint: perform TF footprinting analysis, supports comparison between two clusters and one cluster vs the rest of cell clusters (one-vs-rest)
                                input: 0,1  ## or '0,rest' (means cluster1 vs rest) or 'one,rest' (all one-vs-rest)
-                               output: footprint summary statistics in tables and heatmap (saved under output/downstream/PEAK_CALLER/CELL_CALLER/footprint/)
+                               output: footprinting summary statistics in tables and heatmap (saved in output/downstream/PEAK_CALLER/CELL_CALLER/footprint/)
-          downstream: do all downstream analysis, including clustering, motif_analysis, split_bam (optional) and footprinting analysis (optional)
+          downstream: perform all downstream analyses, including clustering, motif_analysis, split_bam (optional) and footprinting analysis (optional)
                                 input: filtered matrix file path
-                                output: all outputs from each step
+                                output: all outputs from each module
           report: generate report in html file
                             input: directory to output report
                             output: summary report in html format
-          convert10xbam: convert bam in 10x style to bam in scATAC-pro style
+          convert10xbam: convert bam file in 10x genomics format to bam file in scATAC-pro format
-                         input: bam file (position sorted) in 10x style
+                         input: bam file (position sorted) in 10x format
-                         output: position sorted bam file in scATAC-pro style, mapping qc stat and fragment.bed
+                         output: position sorted bam file in scATAC-pro format, mapping qc stat and fragment.bed
-          mergePeaks: merge different peaks (called from differnt samples or conditions) if the distance is less than a given #basepairs (200 if not specified)
+          mergePeaks: merge peaks (called from different data sets) if the distance is less than a given #basepairs (200 if not specified)
-                         input: peak files and a distance paramter separated by comma, like: peakFile1,peakFile2,peakFile3,200
+                         input: peak files and a distance parameter separated by comma: peakFile1,peakFile2,peakFile3,200
                          output: merged peaks saved in file output/peaks/merged.bed
-          reconstMtx: reconstruct peak-cell matrix given peak file, fragments.txt file, and barcodes.txt file
+          reconstMtx: reconstruct peak-by-cell matrix given peak file, fragments.txt file, and barcodes.txt file
-                         input: differnt files separated by comma, like: peakFilePath,fragmentFilePath,barcodesPath
+                         input: differnt files separated by comma:
+                                peakFilePath,fragmentFilePath,barcodesPath
-                         output: a reconstructed peak-cell matrix saved under the same path as barcodes.txt file
+                         output: a reconstructed peak-by-cell matrix saved in the same path as barcodes.txt file
-          integrate: doing integration analysis for two ore more samples
+          integrate: perform integration of two ore more data sets
-                           input: peak/feature files, separated by comma like, peak_file1,peak_file2
+                           input: peak/feature files, separated by comma: peak_file1,peak_file2
                            output: merged peaks, reconstructed matrix, integrated seurat obj and umap plot)
-          integrate_seu: doing integration analysis for two ore more samples given the reconstructed peak-cell mtx
+          integrate_seu: perform integration of two ore more data sets given the reconstructed peak-by-cell matrix
                            input: mtx1,mtx2, separated by comma like, mtx_file1,mtx_file2
                            output: integrated seurat obj and umap plot)
-          visualize: interactively visualize the data through web browser
+          visualize: interactively visualize the data through VisCello
                          input: VisCello_obj directory (created by clustering module)
-                         output: web browser pop up for interactively visualization"
+                         output: launch VisCello through web browser for interactively visualization"

-       -i|--input INPUT : input data, different types of input data are required for different steps;
+       -i|--input INPUT : input data, different types of input data are required for different analysis;
-       -c|--conf CONFIG : configuration file for parameters (if exists) for each step [-o|--output_dir : folder to save results, default output/ under the curret directory; sub-folder will be created automatically for each step
+       -c|--conf CONFIG : configuration file for parameters (if exists) for each analysis module [-o|--output_dir : folder to save results, default output/ under the current directory; sub-folder will be created automatically for each analysis
-       [-h|--help]: help
+       [-h|--help]: print help infromation
-       [-v|--version]: version
+       [-v|--version]: display current version numbe of scATAC-pro
+       [-b|--verbose]: print running message on screen

-Run through docker or singularity
+Run scATAC-pro through docker or singularity
 ----------------------------------
-In case you have problem in installing dependencies, you can run it without installing dependencies in **one of** following options:
+In case you have problem in installing dependencies, you can run scATAC-pro without installing dependencies in **one of** the following ways:

 1. Run the pre-built dockerized version [here](https://hub.docker.com/r/wbaopaul/scatac-pro)

-2. Run it through singularity (which is more fridenly with HPC and linux server) by running:
+2. Run it through singularity (which is more friendly with high performance cluster or HPC, and linux server) by running the following command:

 ```
 $ singularity pull -F docker://wbaopaul/scatac-pro
-## will output scatac-pro_latest.sif
+## will generate scatac-pro_latest.sif in current directory

 $ singularity run -H YOUR_WORK_DIR --cleanenv scatac-pro_latest.sif
 $ scATAC-pro --help